 Must ski: Brave the ridge walk hike to Terminator 1 and you’ll be rewarded with a choice of 10 incredible double black chutes, all lined up and ready for the taking.
 You’ve also got ‘Stairway to Heaven’ – a boot-pack to access a backcountry-like bowl with a mandatory cornice-drop in and insane views.

-It’s special because… a champagned powder paradise. this rugged resort’s ridges and bowls keep the snow stashed deeper and longer.
+It’s special because… a champagne powder paradise.
+This rugged resort’s ridges and bowls keep the snow stashed deeper and longer.

 Nonstop courses here: Kicking Horse is the final stop on our snow safari through BC.